 I would love to get more involved in the technical side of things, and I’m definitely looking forward to getting involved in the next launch.

-I’m currently planning on working with Manchester Space Programme to develop the Manchester Youth Space Programme through my work at MadLab, which will aim to engage more young people in science in technology by getting them involved in future HAB launches.Thank you for reading!
-GirlGeekUpNorth x
+I’m currently planning on working with Manchester Space Programme to develop the Manchester Youth Space Programme through my work at MadLab, which will aim to engage more young people in science in technology by getting them involved in future HAB launches.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter